Eager banks make opening an account easy

 You can start a Roth IRA two ways, depending on your current retirement savings.
 After confirming your eligibility, you can either:

-- Open a new account and fund it with a check, direct transfer from your bank account, or with cash; or,
+- Open a new account and fund it with a check, a direct transfer from your bank account or cash; or,

 - “Convert” an existing IRA or retirement plan to a Roth.

 Let’s take a hypothetical example.
-Ira Smith makes $50,000 a year managing a donut shop.
+Ira Smith, who is single, makes $75,000 a year managing a supermarket.
 This year, however, he sells his old Perry Como albums on eBay for $15,000.
-His annual income increases to $65,000.
-It’s a nice bump, but not enough to propel him out of the 10 percent tax bracket.
-He’d also like to convert to a Roth IRA the $10,000 he had in a 401(k) from his previous career as a hand model.
-If he does, his income rises to $75,000 and puts him in a 15 percent tax bracket.
+His annual income increases to $90,000.
+It’s a nice bump, but not enough to propel him out of the 25 percent tax bracket.
+He’d also like to convert to a Roth IRA the $15,000 he had in a 401(k) from his previous career as a hand model.
+If he does, his income rises to $105,000 and puts him in a 28 percent tax bracket.

 What should he do?

 Unless he expects tax rates to shoot up next year, Ira should wait.
-Since he doesn’t have any more albums to sell, his income next year is likely to go back down to $50,000.
-Doing the Roth IRA conversion next year will increase his taxable income to $60,000, which is still within the 10 percent bracket.
-Waiting a year saves Ira $500 in taxes (it’s $1,500 in additional taxes at 15 percent, and only $1,000 at 10 percent).
+Since he doesn’t have any more albums to sell, his income next year is likely to go back down to $75,000.
+Doing the Roth IRA conversion next year will increase his taxable income to $90 ,000, which is still within the 25 percent bracket.
+Waiting a year saves Ira $390 in taxes (figuring in the “excess over” marginal tax increase, it’s $4,140 in additional taxes at 28 percent and $3,750 at 25 percent).

 How to convert